spnova12/Real-world-Image-Restoration/README.md

    ```shell
    python train.py -mode rawRGB -exp_name {} -cuda_num {}
    ```
-   If you have pretrained model then you can skip training.
+   - If you have pretrained model then you can skip training.
+   - cuda_num None -> It means use multi gpus.
    - example
     ```shell
     python train.py -mode rawRGB -exp_name rawRGB001
     ```
-6. Test.
+7. Test.

 ## Results